 Face masks are one of the most important ways we can help slow the spread of COVID-19 in the community.
 The risk of transmission is highest where people are close to each other, and in enclosed spaces.

 In situations where you must wear a mask, you must wear a fitted face mask that covers the nose and mouth.
 This means that face shields, bandanas or scarves or loose snoods, or loose neck gaiters on their own are not considered a sufficient face covering.
-A cloth face mask with three layers or a surgical mask is recommended by the Chief Health Officer, as it provides the best protection for you and others.
+A cloth face mask with three layers or a surgical mask is recommended by the Chief Health Officer, as these provide the best protection for you and others.

 Are face masks effective for protecting against coronavirus (COVID-19) transmission?

 Face masks have been recommended around the world for use by the community to reduce transmission of COVID-19.

 For the community, both cloth masks and surgical masks are effective in reducing the transmission of COVID-19.

 How does wearing a fitted face mask reduce community transmission?

 Wearing a fitted face mask protects both you and the people around you by reducing the movement of COVID-19, especially when indoors where ventilation is reduced.
 Face masks help reduce viral transmission by infectious respiratory droplets and aerosols that could otherwise spread when someone infectious speaks, laughs, sings, shouts, coughs, or sneezes.
 This includes individuals who have COVID-19 but may not be displaying symptoms (i.e. asymptomatic or pre-symptomatic cases).